dart-code-checker/dart-code-metrics/website/docs/cli/check-unused-code.md

     --no-congratulate                             Don't show output even when there are no issues.

-    --[no-]monorepo                               Treats all exported code as unused by default.
+    --[no-]monorepo                               Treat all exported code as unused by default.

     --[no-]fatal-unused                           Treat find unused file as fatal.